 Please ensure that all reporting package balances agree to balances within the SCEIS general ledger and subsidiary ledger reports where appropriate.
 As an example, a reconciliation should be performed between the details in the subsidiary ledger and the general ledger account balance.
 Any errors identified should be corrected during the extended period 12 processing.
 If correction of the differences cannot be determined by the agency, the Comptroller General's Office and SCEIS are available as a resource.
-In addition if errors in the general ledger balances are identified as the reporting packages are completed, entries should be posted to reflect the correct balances.
+In addition, if errors in the general ledger balances are identified as the reporting packages are completed, entries should be posted to reflect the correct balances.
 If the error is identified after the extended period 12 processing has been closed or the transaction is not allowed in extended period processing (see Year-End Memo for a list of transactions allowed), please notify the Comptroller General's Office so that we can assist in the correction.
 It is the responsibility of each agency to ensure all accounting transactions are properly recorded in the State’s accounting system and on the required reporting forms.

-To assist in the managerial review of account balances, Business Works (BW) and Business Objects (BO) reports have been designed to provide balances or activity that are required to be analyzed, evaluated, verified, and reported in the year-end process.
+To assist in the managerial review of account balances, Business Works (BW) and Business Objects (BOBJ) reports have been designed to provide balances or activity that are required to be analyzed, evaluated, verified, and reported in the year-end process.
 These reports have been designed to allow an agency to run the report at any point in time during the year to improve internal controls through periodic managerial review.
 For ease in identifying the reports the name of all reports begins with “Yearend”.
-In BW and BO select open queries, click on the binoculars icon, type “Yearend” in the search field, and select search.
+In BW and BOBJ select open queries, click on the binoculars icon, type “Yearend” in the search field, and select search.

 If questions arise concerning content or requirements of the reporting packages, please call the appropriate Comptroller General’s Office staff member as indicated on Appendix E for the related packet.
-If you have questions concerning Yearend reports, please submit a help ticket to the SCEIS Service Desk at 896-0001 or SCEISHelpDesk@sceis.sc.gov.
+If you have questions concerning Yearend reports, please email the related CG’s financial reporting team member that is responsible for that year end closing packet.
+(See Appendix E).

 The Comptroller General's Office appreciates your continued cooperation and understanding during the CAFR preparation.
 Please let us know as early as possible if there are any concerns about providing accurate information or being able to meet reporting package deadlines.
 Thanks for your continued assistance in meeting our goal of timely and accurate financial reporting.